greg-nagy/zaino/CONTRIBUTING.md

 `.unwrap()` and `.expect()` are discouraged in non-test code.
 When used in code, an explicit comment is required explaining why the particular use of expect is okay, (eg matching on a known enum variant).

+Error handling must be included and expose underlying information as much as and wherever possible, to assist developers and users.

+All CI checks (remote tests and lints) must pass.

 Running `cargo update` may be considered as a requirement for some releases.

+Certain situations may arise where experienced Zaino developers might bypass the merge-constraints, on a case-by-case basis.

 Finally, see our [Software Philosophy](#software-philosophy), and understand you are contribuing to a project with these principles at work.